What Is a mortgage?

 Term

 The number of years to repay the mortgage.
-Standard UK terms: 20–35 years.
-Longer term = lower monthly payments but much more total interest paid over the life of the loan.
+Standard UK terms: 20-35 years.
+Longer term = lower monthly payments but much more total interest paid.

 YearMonthly PaymentInterest PortionPrincipal PortionBalance Remaining